IepIweidieng/TJAPlayer3/tja.md

 The beat and time position of the note, note head, or note end for the notechart symbol (if any) is at the beginning of the first division interval for this notechart symbol.
 The time duration of every division interval can vary and even become negative.

 * In TJF format, `,` did not exist and every note symbol occupies the amount of beats of a 1/16th note.
+* The `,` syntax is (likely) inspired by the SM format.
+However, in the SM format, the minimum of measure division weight is 4, and `,` is placed on its own line and is not used before the end of the notechart definition.

 Equation: `beat_duration_of_division` (scope: a measure)